NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

     Add extra rows as needed.

 Compounds
 .........

 Compounds can be concentration measurements for zero or more individual compounds.
 Add as many rows as required.
 Each object in the list has the same structure including the following elements:

+Name
+    Name of the compound

+Fraction
-    Name: Name of the measurement
+    Numerical value of the concentration measurement

+Fraction unit:
-    Fraction: Numerical value of the concentration measurement Fraction unit: A pick list where the unit can be specified.
+    A pick list where the unit can be specified.
 Options include percent, ppm, g/kg, and mg/g.

+Unit type:
-    Unit type: A pick list where the unit type can be specified.
+    A pick list where the unit type can be specified.
 Options include mass fraction (m/m) or volume fraction (v/v).

+Method:
-    Method: Name of the method used
+    Name of the method used

+Groups:
-    Groups: Optional labels used to group related measurements together on the ADIOS interface.
+    Optional labels used to group related measurements together on the ADIOS interface.
 Examples include “BTEX”, “n-alkanes”, “PAHs”.

 Bulk Composition
 ................